TriplyDB/Documentation/docs/triply-etl/assert/ratt/index.md

 ## `objects()`

-Asserts multiple triples with the same subject term and predicate term.
+Asserts multiple triples that share the same subject term and predicate term.

-### Description

-This middleware provides shorthand notation for assertions that can also be made with multiple [`triple()`](#triple) invocations.
+This function provides a shorthand notation for assertions that can also be made with multiple uses of [`triple()`](#triple).
 The notational convenience of this middleware is similar to predicate-object lists in TriG, Turtle, and SPARQL.

 ### Parameters